priyaraj7/Haiku-checker/README.md

 A haiku is a poem that consists of three lines.
 The first has five syllables, the second has seven, and the third has five.

-Your logic should verify that the poem has three lines.
-Your logic should verify English syllable rules (and exceptions) one at a time.
-A quick Google search will provide information on English syllable rules

 ## Specifications: